 Immortals looks just as strong in their sophomore split as they did last season.
 While they didn’t exactly run away from the competition (the talent in NA this split is much better), they still are strong favorites to reach Worlds.

 The team has played more erratically this split, choosing to play an aggressive early game that can either snowball games or put them in a large hole come mid-game.
 Their sheer individual talent has allowed them to escape some pretty precarious situations this split, while still going 33-10 in individual games.

 As Immortals showed us last split, it doesn’t matter how well you do during the regular season if you can’t translate that success in the playoffs.
 TSM was their nemesis then, and they were the only team to beat them in both of Immortals’ series losses this split.

 After a Spring Split that saw TSM struggle just to secure a playoff spot, the team replaced their support player with rookie Vincent “Biofrost” Wang.
 Biofrost is, without a doubt, the rookie of the split and a great find for TSM.

-Yiliang “Doublelift” Peng has had a record-setting split as he continues to be a world premier ADC.
-Søren “Bjergsen” Bjerg will most likely be voted MVP for this split once again (11 game MVPs this split, two more then the next best player in the NA LCS).
+Yiliang “Doublelift” Peng has had a record-setting split as he continues to be a world premiere ADC.
+Søren “Bjergsen” Bjerg will most likely be voted MVP for this split once again (11 game MVPs this split, two more than the next best player in the NA LCS).